Mining engineers plan, prepare, design and manage the development of opencast (above ground) or underground mines.

 What's the appeal of working in New Zealand?

-"The thing that appeals to me about being a mining engineer in New Zealand is that you can work in the mines but not be too isolated."
+"The thing that appears to me about being a mining engineer in New Zealand is that you can work in the mines but not be too isolated."

 Plans for the future?